data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-121

-*Solution*.
-We use a list comprehension to select the appropriate entry from each row.
+*Solution.* We use a list comprehension to select the appropriate entry from each row.

     pre(python-executable)
       | def select_col(M, i):